Artists Open Houses festival listings May 2026 | Artists Open Houses

 Grasstrack racing returns to Shipley, north east of Storrington, on 7th June with the GTSA club running the British Championships for the 250cc, 350cc and Left Hand sidecar classes, with Right Hand sidecars and Quads in support.
 It promises to be a great family day out.

-GTSA are also planning to run their Sussex Super meeting on 19th July at the same venue.
+GTSA are also planning to run their Sussex Super meeting on 19th July at this venue on the poster.

 TENNIS at EASTBOURNE